ogorlab/basic-mobile-example-workspace/README.md

 Running ```npm run build-android-apk``` will produce the app file.
 Alternative, you can use Android Studio to build and test it into Emulator.

 ## Build iOS Native App
-Open the .workspace file with xCode (recommended version >= 12.0), configure the bundle-id, certificates, profiles and build the native app.
+Open the .xcworkspace file with xCode (recommended version >= 12.0), configure the bundle-id, certificates, profiles and build the native app.